Property Ownership & Severing A Joint Tenancy | Curtis Parkinson

 The recent case of Dunbabin & Ors v Dunbabin [2022] EWHC 241 in February 2022 centred around whether the couple had severed beneficial joint tenancy before they died.

 Angela and John Dunbabin were married and had four sons.
 They bought their (unregistered) property in 1983 in joint names.
-They didn’t make any declaration about beneficial ownership but made mirror Wills at the time, appointing each other as the executor with two of their sons as replacement executors.
+They didn’t make any declaration about beneficial ownership.
+However, they made mirror Wills at the time.
+These wills appointed each other as executors, and two of their sons were replacement executors.

-They wanted their home to be held on trust for the survivor to live in, passing to their four sons in equal shares on the death.
+They wanted their home to be held in trust for the survivor to live in.
+On their death, their assets would be shared with their sons equally.
 They did not issue a formal notice of severance, but an explanatory letter confirmed: “half of the house” was to be left to the four sons on the first death, with the survivor keeping whatever was left.

 Late in life, Angela and John both moved into a care home.
-After Angela died, John made a new Will, appointing his son, Simon who had cared for them both in old age, as sole executor.
-This Will left 75% of the residuary estate to Simon, with the three other sons sharing the remaining 25%.
+After Angela died, John made a new Will, appointing his son, Simon, who had cared for them both in old age, as sole executor.
+This Will left Simon 75% of the residuary estate, with the three other sons sharing 25%.

 The High Court decided that the beneficial joint tenancy was severed when the couple made their mirror Wills.
-Simon received £250,000 and his three brothers (the claimants) received £83,333 each (double the amount if ownership was proven not to be severed).
+Simon received £250,000.
+His three brothers (the claimants) received £83,333 each.
+This equates to double the amount if ownership was proven not to be severed.

 Our Advice

 Whilst this case shows that severance can occur without serving a formal notice, nothing should be left to chance.
-Every case is unique and personal circumstances change, so it’s important to get help from a professional.
+Every case is unique, and personal circumstances change, so getting help from a professional is essential.
 After all, your property is likely to be the largest (joint) asset you will have.

 For further information or advice, please contact us.
 We’re here to help.